mathehertogh/talktex/docs/guide.md

 and keywords.
 Rules for how to build up more complicated (parts of) sentences are defined by **constructs**.
 A construct consists of five pieces of information, called its **type**, **phrase**, **target**, **priority** and **synonyms**.
-The type declared what kind of construct this is.
+The type declares what kind of construct this is.
 The phrase indicates the words spoken by the user and the target gives the corresponding Latex source code translation.
 The priority indicates in which order this construct should be applied with respect to other available constructs: higher